 Why Choose Optometry?

-The Michigan College of Optometry at Ferris State University was established in 1975 and remains the only institution in Michigan (one of only 20 nationally) to offer an optometry program.
-The profession is one of the top five income-earning professions in the country and is dedicated to maximizing the visual efficiency and quality of life of patients.
+The Michigan College of Optometry at Ferris State University was established in 1975 and remains the only institution in Michigan (one of only 20 fully accredited in the United States) to offer a doctor of optometry program.
+The profession is one of the top five income-earning professions in the country and is dedicated to maximizing the visual efficiency, ocular and overall health, and quality of life of patients.
 It encompasses the prevention and remediation of disorders of the eyes and visual systems through the examination, diagnosis, treatment and management of visual problems and eye diseases.

 Doctors of Optometry are primary health care providers who enjoy favorable working conditions, regular hours and a minimum of emergency calls.
 The profession offers many career options and great freedom in choosing a location to live and practice.
 Career options include private practice, group practice or institutional practice in hospitals, health centers, health maintenance organizations or corporate offices.
-Career options may also include post graduate residency training and further specialization.
-Graduates of the program report a high level of satisfaction with the career choice, income and lifestyle.
-Optometry is rated as the number two top careers in the "excellent" category by the U.S. News & World Report website.
+Career options may also include one-year post-graduate residency training in various optometric specialties.
+Graduates of the program report a high level of satisfaction with the career choice, income, and lifestyle.

 Applicants to the Michigan College of Optometry (MCO) must complete a minimum of three years (90 semester hours or 135 quarter term hours) of college or university education or have earned a baccalaureate degree prior to admission.
 An application may be submitted while the minimum requirements are being completed.
-The baccalaureate degree is preferred for applicants entering MCO.
+The baccalaureate degree is preferred for applicants entering MCO unless the student is part of our 3+4 program.

 Pre-professional college/university courses must include the following: general biology (one year with lab); inorganic chemistry (one year with lab); organic chemistry (one year with lab); general physics (one year with lab); microbiology (one course with lab); calculus (one course); statistics (one course); speech (one course); general psychology (one course).

-Additional required courses for individuals entering without a baccalaureate degree include: English/composition (one year); humanities, 9 semester hours and behavioral science, 9 semester hours including the general psychology course above.
+Additional required courses for individuals entering without a baccalaureate degree include: English/composition (one year); humanities, 9 semester hours and behavioral science, and 9 other semester hours which should include the general psychology course.

-The following courses are recommended but not required: business management or accounting, genetics, physiology, anatomy, embryology/developmental biology, and biochemistry.
+Courses which are recommended but not required include business management or accounting, genetics, physiology, anatomy, embryology or developmental biology, and biochemistry.

 All applicants to the Michigan College of Optometry are required to complete the Optometry Admissions Test (OAT), which is designed to measure general academic ability and scientific knowledge.
-Applications are received beginning July 1 and applications must be completed by March 1.
+Applications through the common application service, OptomCAS, are reviewed beginning July 1 and any application must be completed by February 1st.

 The Michigan College of Optometry at Ferris State University grants the doctor of optometry degree.
 Graduation requirements for the optometry degree include completion of all courses outlined in the optometry curriculum, a cumulative GPA of at least 2.0 and recommendations for the degree by the dean and by the faculty based on academic performance and ethical and professional standards.